Who is considered a dual-enrolled student?

 We'd love you to continue with NMU

 We invite you to continue your degree program at NMU after high school graduation.
-Dually enrolled students who plan to attend NMU as a new first-year degree-seeking student after graduating from high school should submit a new application for admission (no additional fee) during their senior year, along with the most current high school transcript and ACT or SAT test scores (if not previously submitted).
+Dually enrolled students who plan to attend NMU as a new first-year degree-seeking student after graduating from high school should submit a new application for admission (no additional fee) during their senior year, along with the most current high school transcript (if not previously submitted).
 High school seniors considering the Presidential Scholars Competition should apply in accordance with deadlines.